Frequently Asked Questions (FAQs)

 What happens if I do not pay the fee?

-The fee covers all of JCST's activities.
+The fee covers all JCST's activities.
 If you do not pay the fee, you will be unable to access/update the interactive areas of the training management system in ISCP (for example create/update learning agreements or add workplace-based assessments), and the JCST may not be able to progress requests for out of programme support or recommend you for certification.

 I am a surgical trainee working less than full time; do I have to pay the full fee?